 This course is a study of the fundamental principles of biology concerning the structure and function of cells, heredity, and biotechnology.
 Recommended for LAS students, especially those who will be pursuing science-related careers.
 No dissection is required.
+Students who have not had a high school biology course, or who had one more than 5 years ago, should strongly consider enrolling in BIO 100.
 Class: 3 hours per week.
 Laboratory: 3 hours per week.
 Prerequisite: eligibility for ENG 111 [L, N] (Fa,Sp) 4 credits.

-BIO102: General Biology II.
+BIO 102: General Biology II.